Using with Continuous Integration

 To help ensure that your applications are only built using libraries that you have approved as part of your catalog, Tidelift supports integrating in a number of ways with your continuous integration process.
 These simple integrations will give you links to rich information on what isn't being used from your catalog and a persistent audit trail to understand the state at every test run.
 We support directly plugging into a number of systems with integrations that we provide as well as providing an API and CLI to easily plug into any other system that we don't directly support today.
 If you're using a system that we don't have a direct integration with, please let us know so that we can look at adding it in the future!

-- If you use another CI/CD system, you can use our CLI to kick off and run a scan as part of your test runs.
-For each repository, you will create a repo (+ api key) in Tidelift and store that key in the appropriate secrets infrastructure provided by your CI system.
+- If you use another CI/CD system, you can use our CLI to kick off and run an `alignment save` as part of your test runs.
+For each repository, you will create a project (+ api key) in Tidelift and store that key in the appropriate secrets infrastructure provided by your CI system.